 - In the case of theft, contact your travel insurer.
 Your insurer may require you to report the loss to local police and obtain a police report.

 - Contact family and friends and look to use a commercial money transfer service or a bank to transfer funds.

-Call the nearest Australian Embassy or Consulate, noting there are limits to what consular staff can do.
-We can't get you out of prison/detention or provide legal advice, but we can provide you with a range of information including contact details for local lawyers.
-We will do what we can to see you are treated in accordance with local laws and process.
-We will raise any welfare concerns with prison authorities.
+- Call the nearest Australian embassy, high commission or consulate, noting that there are limits to what consular staff can do.
+We can’t get you out of prison or detention or provide legal advice, but we can give you access to a range of information, including contact details for local lawyers.
+We’ll do what we can to see you’re treated in accordance with local laws and processes.
+We’ll raise any welfare concerns with prison authorities.

-- If this is not successful, and there are reasons for concern, contact your local police to report a missing person before calling the Consular Emergency Centre (CEC) in Canberra on 1300 555 135 or +61 2 6261 3305 from overseas
+- If this is not successful and there are reasons for concern, contact your local police in Australia to report a missing person before calling the Consular Emergency Centre in Canberra on 1300 555 135 from within Australia or +61 2 6261 3305 from overseas.